FAQ's

 How much is entry?

 Tickets are valid for entry for one day only.
-You do not need to choose what day you attend at time of purchase.
+You do not need to choose what day you attend at the time of purchase.

 How much are rides?